dasos/mediasort/README.md

 <img src="screenshot.png" width="600"/>

 The workflow is like this, assuming you keep the defaults:
-- Scan the files.
-It will automatically places each file into a set.
+- First, all the files in the input directory are scanned.
+Each file will be automatically placed into a set.
 A set is a group of photos, seperated by 3 hours.
-This means that photos taken relatively close together will be in the same set.
+This means that photos taken relatively close together (in terms of time) will be in the same set.
+The time is taken from the EXIF of the photo.
+If there isn't any EXIF, the file is ignored.
-- Each set is displayed in the UI.
-Each item has a location (pulled from the EXIF of the photo, and geolocated), plus the date and time.
-You then decided what to do with the set.
+- This is then shown in the UI.
+Six items in each set are shown (the first three and the last three), with each item showing a location (pulled from the EXIF of the photo, and geolocated), plus the date and time.
+You can then decide what to do with the set.
-  - You can save it with date.
+  - You can **save with date**.
 This will create a directory in the output folder called `yyyy/yyyy-mm/yyyy-mm-ddd <name>`.
 It'll then move all the files in the set there.
-  - You can save it without date.
+  - You can **save without date**.
 This will create a directory in the output folder called `<name>`.
 It'll then move all the files in the set there.
-  - You can delete.
+  - You can **delet**e.
 This doesn't *really* delete the files in the set, but instead moves them to the deleted folder.
-  - Additionally, for each item in a set, you can *Remove from set*.
+  - Additionally, for each item in a set, you can **remove from set**.
 This will detach it, and create a new set.
 This is useful if you want to split some sets up.
-- When you give a set a name, the name is cached.
-This powers the typeahead.
+- When you save a set with a name, the name is cached.
+This powers the typeahead, and lets you select the same name again.
-- And as you scrolling, more sets are loaded.

 Note that using the same name multiple times is super common.
 It will effectively merge a set, assuming they have the same date.
+- And as you scrolling, more sets are loaded.
+If you want to load more photos for a set than the six, you can.

 ## Get it running
 ### Docker